-In 2023, the surveillance programme was performed according to the European Union Regulations, Regulation (EC) No. 999/2001 Annex III, with amendments and included examination of the following categories of small ruminants:
+In 2024, the surveillance programme was performed according to Regulation (EC) No. 999/2001 Annex III with amendments, and included examination of the following categories of small ruminants:

 - all small ruminants with clinical signs consistent with scrapie, irrespective of age. - imported small ruminants, irrespective of age. - dead, killed or slaughtered small ruminants older than 18 months from herds with restrictions and their contact flocks. - 10,000 sheep older than 18 months, which had died or been killed on the farm (fallen stock). - 10,000 randomly sampled healthy sheep older than 18 months slaughtered for human consumption. - 500 goats older than 18 months which had died or been killed on the farm (fallen stock).